 I used Salesforce for 2 more years and it definitively helped me organize my relationships with Buyers and sellers.
 However, I realized that I still had to do a lot of work manually.
 I had also to use many other services such as mass emailing, email integration and others.
 Each service needed a new subscription with additional monthly cost, which I could not afford.

 Furthermore, the customization wasn't flexible enough to implement a deep level of automation and integration with my website.
 While definitely better than not using a system at all, the end result was definitively short of my expectations.

-Finally, I decided to build a CRM system from scratch with the help of a few programmers and that is how DealRelations was born.
+Finally, I decided to build a CRM system from scratch with a team of talented programmers and that is how DealRelations was born.